-The results are in and the reality of global warming is beyond dispute or debate.
-It's not just an environmental issue.
-It affects our public health and national security.
+The results are in.
+Global warming is real.
+It's more than an environmental issue; it's about our national security, it's about our public health.
 It's an urgent matter of survival for everyone on the planet - the most urgent threat facing humanity today.
-It's going to take action from you and all of us working together.
+That's why it's going to take more than policy debates and think tanks and lip service from governments.
+It's going to take action - by you, by all of us working together.

 What is Global Warming?

 The massive ice sheets in the Arctic are melting at alarming rates.
 This is causing the oceans to rise.
-That’s how big these ice sheets are!
-Most of the world’s population lives on or near the coasts.
-Rising ocean levels, an estimated six feet over the next 100 years or sooner, will cause massive devastation and economic catastrophe to population centers worldwide.
+That is how big these ice sheets are!
+Most of the worlds population lives on or near the coasts.
+Rising ocean levels, an estimated six feet over the next 100 years will cause massive devastation and economic catastrophe to population centers worldwide.

 Malaria.
 Dengue Fever.
 Encephalitis.
-These names are not usually heard in emergency rooms and doctors’ offices in the United States.
+These names are not usually heard in emergency rooms and doctors offices in the United States.
 But if we dont act to curb global warming, they will be.
 As temperatures rise, disease-carrying mosquitoes and rodents spread, infecting people in their wake.
-Doctors at the Harvard Medical School have linked recent U.S. outbreaks of dengue fever, malaria, hantavirus and other diseases directly to climate change.
+Doctors at the Harvard Medical School have linked recent U.S. outbreaks of dengue ('breakbone') fever, malaria, hantavirus and other diseases to climate change.

-Super powerful hurricanes, fueled by warmer ocean temperatures are the “smoking gun” of global warming.
-Since 1970, the number of category 4 and 5 events has jumped sharply.
-Human activities are adding an alarming amount of pollution to the earth’s atmosphere causing catastrophic shifts in weather patterns.
-These shifts are causing severe heat, floods and worse.
+Super powerful hurricanes, fueled by warmer ocean temperatures are the smoking-gun of global warming.
+Since 1970, the number of category 4 and 5 events has risen sharply.
+Hurricane Katrina, in September of 2005 almost became a category 6 event.
+Human activities are adding an alarming amount of pollution to the earths atmosphere causing catastrophic shifts in weather patterns.
+These shifts will cause severe heat, floods and worse.

 Here are things we can all do: